How Pentecostal Christianity Is Taking Over the World

 A fascinating exposé of the global revolution you’ve never heard of: a deep-pocketed, tech-savvy Christian movement reshaping our societies from within.

 How has a Christian movement, founded at the turn of the twentieth century by the son of freed slaves, become the fastest-growing religion on Earth?
-Neo-Charismatic Pentecostalism has some 600 million followers worldwide, and by 2050 their numbers will grow to 1 billion: that’s one in ten people.
-This is the religion of the Holy Spirit, with believers gaining direct experience of God and all that comes with it: success for the mind, body, spirit and wallet.
+Pentecostalism has 600 million followers; by 2050, they’ll be one in ten people worldwide.
+This is the religion of the Holy Spirit, with believers directly experiencing God and His blessings: success for the mind, body, spirit and wallet.

-But Pentecostalism is also a cultural movement.
-It speaks to the most impoverished people in Africa and Latin America, and inspires anti-establishment leaders from Europe to Australia, South Korea to Brazil.
-It throws itself into culture wars and online activism, offering meaning and community to rootless Westerners adrift in a fragmenting world.
+Pentecostalism is a social movement.
+It serves impoverished people in Africa and Latin America, and inspires anti-establishment leaders from Trump to Bolsonaro.
+In Australia, Europe and Korea, it throws itself into culture wars and social media, offering meaning and community to the rootless and marginalised in a fragmenting world.

-Beyond Belief is the first journalistic investigation into this revolution exploding across the globe.
-Visiting twelve countries and eight American states, Elle Hardy exposes a timeless tale of miracles, money and power, set in our volatile age of extremes.
-She exposes the Pentecostalist agenda: not just saving souls, but transforming societies.
-These modern prophets, quietly embedded in our institutions, have the cash and the influence to do it.
+Reporting this revolution from twelve countries and six US states, Elle Hardy weaves a timeless tale of miracles, money and power, set in our volatile age of extremes.
+By turns troubling and entertaining, Beyond Belief exposes the Pentecostal agenda: not just saving souls, but transforming societies and controlling politics.
+These modern prophets, embedded in our institutions, have the cash and the influence to wage their holy war.

 Elle Hardy is a journalist and foreign correspondent who has reported from the United States, the former USSR and North Korea, among a long list of places.
 Her work has appeared in GQ, Lonely Planet, Foreign Policy and Business Insider, and on ABC Australia.